rohanj13/realtyreach/infrastructure/README.md

 Currently the infrastructure has the following components:
 - Postgres database
 - Frontend application exposed via Nginx
+- Backend DotNet Monolithic Application

-Infrastructure can be deployed via docker compose  using the following command:
+Infrastructure can be deployed via docker compose  using the following command from the root of the repository:

 ```sh
 docker-compose up --build